MississaugaCoding/mississaugacoding.github.io/_posts/2015-08-25-html-css-js-intro-session2.md

   - get the button element from the HTML document and save it to a variable
   - tells the browser to execute myFunction when the button is clicked

-In JavaScript we can also dynamically, on the fly, apply styling to an element, for example:

-{% highlight javascript %}
-document.getElementById('mytext').style.fontSize = '50px';
-{% endhighlight %}

 As an exercise, add to our example web page the facility to